 Funnell, Martin Collection

-The architect and animated film maker John Martin Funnell took these striking photographs whilst serving in the army as a National Serviceman in Hong Kong in the 1950s.
-Corporal Funnell, as he then was, made a panoramic camera out of stiff cardboard, glued with Seccotine (tube fish glue), balsa cement, brown sticky paper, a motor from an alarm clock and a recycled medium format camera lens.
-The camera was mounted on a tripod, and took seven seconds to traverse a 90 degree angle.
+The architect and animated film maker John Martin Funnell (1930-2019) took these panoramic photographs whilst serving in the British army as a National Serviceman in Hong Kong from 1953 to 1955.
+Corporal Funnell, as he then was, made a panoramic camera out of stiff cardboard, glued with Seccotine (refined fish glue), balsa cement, brown sticky paper, a motor from an alarm clock, and a recycled medium format camera lens.
+The camera was mounted on a tripod and took seven seconds to traverse a 90-degree angle.
 The camera used 120 film, taking four shots in a standard roll of 12 exposures.
-Funnell usually used Ilford FP4, but once used Agfacolor (colour reversal or transparency/slide) film.
-The photographs look a bit odd laid out flat – and would benefit from being displayed curved.
-Scans of the original film by Martin Funnell.
-HPC ref: MF-d.
+Funnell usually used Ilford FP4 (black and white) film, but occasionally used Agfacolor (colour transparency/slide) film.
+The images online here are scans made by Martin Funnell, HPC ref: MF-d.
 The collection of Funnell's panoramic negatives has since been donated to Special Collections, University of Bristol Library, ref DM3108.